-Black and White Effects 2 review: Add style to your monochrome image conversions
+Black and White Effects 2 full review

 While the options in Photoshop for converting images to black and white have increased with recent versions, there’s still plenty of room for third party plug-ins like B&W Effects 2 from Topaz Labs.
 This is a free upgrade if you already bought B&W 1, which is fairly generous to say the least, otherwise it’s modestly priced at $59.99.
 There are over 200 one-click presets, arranged within eight collections.
 These cover traditional effects, stylised looks, the Albumen collection, Opalotype, toned collection, Cynaotype, Van Dyke Brown and platinum collections.
 In themselves, there’s a huge range of looks here that can be applied without ever having to do anything else with the plug-in.
 However, that would be missing out because the devil, as they say, is in the details.